aica-technology/api/docs/docs/reference/custom-components/02-custom-component.md

 For these reasons, signal names must adhere to the following rules:

-- Signal names must be unique across all inputs and outputs
+- Signal names must be unique for all inputs and outputs of the component
 - Signal names must be written in `lower_snake_case` (using only lowercase letters, numbers and underscores)
 - Signal names cannot start with a number or underscore.